ARCHIVED – Executive Summary

 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please contact us to request a format other than those available.

-- The Reference Case is based on a current economic outlook, a moderate view of energy prices, and climate and energy policies announced at the time of analysis.
+- The Reference Case is based on a current economic outlook, a moderate view of energy prices and technological improvements, and climate and energy policies announced at the time of analysis.

 Key Finding 1 Description

 This chart shows total Canadian energy use by fuel type, in the Reference Case.
 Coal use decreases from 713 PJ in 2017 to 166 PJ by 2040.
 Oil use decreases from 4770 PJ in 2017 to 4675 J in 2040.
 Natural Gas use increases from 4591 PJ in 2017 to 5709 PJ by 2040.
 Electricity use generated from hydro increases from 1380 PJ in 2017 to 1528 PJ by 2040.
 Electricity use generated from nuclear decreases from 1154 PJ in 2017 to 1087 PJ by 2040.
 Energy uses from other renewable sources increases from 894 PJ in 2017 to 1037 PJ by 2040.
 Total energy use increases from 13502 PJ in 2017 to 14201 PJ by 2040.